St Joseph's Industrial School, Letterfrack

 St Joseph's Industrial School was an industrial school for young boys in Letterfrack, County Galway, Ireland.
 The school was built in 1886/7 after the designs of the architect William Hague, opened in 1887, and run by the Congregation of Christian Brothers.

 St Joseph's received a lasting notoriety through revelation of physical and sexual abuse of the boys by some of the Brothers there, with evidence of sexual abuse and extreme physical punishments going back to the 1930s.
 According to the Commission to Inquire into Child Abuse, between the years 1940 to 1970 15 children died there while in the care of the Christian Brothers, from causes including tuberculosis.
+Brother David Gibson, provincial of the Irish Christian Brothers' northern province, which includes Letterfrack, said that following a more thorough investigation of their files it was now established that 100 boys had died at the school during the 86-year period.

 The school was closed in 1974.

 History

 Origins

 A wealthy Quaker couple, James and Mary Ellis, moved to Letterfrack in 1849 from the north of England, bought a large tract of land, developed it, built a residence and also a school for local children.

 After the Ellises left, the school was run by Protestant Irish Church Missions to Roman Catholics.
 The ICM's continued up until 1882.
 The Catholic Archbishop of Tuam, Dr John McEvilly bought the property in 1884.